 Translation: This can be interpreted in a few ways.
 If the person is planning their own wedding, they're probably asking out of genuine interest because they like what you're doing.
 If, however, there's no chance they're planning their nuptials, odds are whatever you tell them will garner an obnoxious response.

-What to Say: A simple "That's none of your business" will suffice, or you could throw them off with some sarcasm or dramatics: "It cost me an arm and my partner a leg—next week we're going in for surgery together.
+What to Say: You could throw them off with some sarcasm or dramatics: "It cost me an arm and my partner a leg—next week we're going in for surgery together.
 Romantic, right?"

 "I'm RSVPing...with a guest."